 NEaT hosts and participates in seminars, conferences and workshops to support translators and editors in their work.
 Upcoming events will be posted as they are scheduled.
 If you would like to volunteer to present a style problem that annoys you or interests you, let us know!
 We will provide a basic template to guide each person in presenting their topic.

-Our annual Christmas Party will be held 5 December 2019 in Helsinki.
-Invitation is included in the November newsletter and in our Facebook event!
+Our annual Christmas Party was held 5 December 2019 at PAM’s premises in Hakaniemi Helsinki.

 Practical considerations for editing scientific texts

 A seminar discussion on practical considerations when editing scientific texts with statistics.
 On Monday, 25 November, at Kielikeskus (Helsinki University Language Centre).
 RSVP by 20 November.
 More information here.